pdjr-archive/venus-signalk-tank-service/README.md

 ## Acknowledgements

-Thanks to @kwindrem for making this a whole lot easier than it might have been by designing his repeater software in a way which meant I could leverage it.
+Thanks to @kwindrem for making this a whole lot easier than it might have been by designing his repeater software in a way which meant others could leverage it.

 Thanks to @mvader at Victron for being honest about the likelihood of a